poul1x/android-anti-repackaging/README.md

 Another approach is to validate that the public key of the APK signature corresponds to the original key.

-Finally, it is feasible to compute a hash sum for the entire APK file, but the original hash sum must be obtained from a remote source, particularly an API server or external storage (for educational purposes only).
+Finally, it is feasible to compute a hash sum for the entire APK file, but the original hash sum must be obtained from a remote source, particularly an API server or external storage (for testing only).

 All techniques mentioned above have been implemented in this repository.